Ancient tribe Maya - Ancestry and origin

 Genetic indigenous peoples by iGENEA

-Unravelling the Ancestral Threads of the Kogel Surname through my iGENEA DNA Test
+Unraveling the Unexpected: The Ancestral Journey of the Surname 'Neel' through iGENEA DNA Test

 This is how the DNA origin analysis works